ak19qp/ICSME2023/README.md

 8. Open the downloaded script "perf_perser_and_esd.py" from this repo and select a threshold type.
 Set variable "threshold_type" at the top to 1 to use mean + standard deviation as the threshold that will be used to determine a fail run.
 Or set it to 2 and then set the value in milliseconds for the variable threshold_value_for_type_2 to use a hardcoded threshold.

-9. Finally run the python script using the command in the terminal:\
+9. Finally, run the python script using the command in the terminal:\
   python3 perf_perser_and_esd.py
 - This script will calculate execution time / wait time of system calls, the functions which made the system calls by analyzing the call stacks, and finally perform enhanced statistical debugging and generate a csv output.
-You can sort the output based on 'Increase' using MS Excel or LibreOffice Calc to find the ranked list of prospective and suspicious and potentially problematic functions that needs to be monitored for performance issues.
+You can sort the output based on 'Increase' using MS Excel or LibreOffice Calc to find the ranked list of prospective and suspicious and potentially problematic functions that need to be monitored for performance issues.

 ## Notes
 - If the addresses converted to names show no function names, then it is highly likely that the "ac_add_options --enable-perf" option for mozconfig was not correctly done during the firefox build.
 - Address to name translation might take a long time if perf data was too large.
-We recommend not running perf record for more than 5 seconds for evaluation and review purposes of this artifact.
+We recommend not running perf records for more than 5 seconds for evaluation and review purposes of this artifact.
 - Average time to complete ESD as well as address to name translation for roughly 1GB perf script output file is around 1hr.
 So, it must be kept under 200 MB (by reducing perf record time) for faster review.